 Investing in Duplexes

-A duplex is a residential property that has two purpose built homes under the one roof that are completely separate residences with a soundproof, fire rated dividing wall down the middle of the property.
+A duplex is a residential property that has two purpose-built homes under one roof that are completely separate residences with a soundproof, fire-rated dividing wall down the middle of the property.
 The floor plans are usually identical, mirror images of each other with separate entrances.
-They can be single or double story.
+They can be a single or double story.
 Local councils will set a minimum lot size and they will require a wider street frontage.
 Duplexes can be kept under one title or be strata titled and sold individually.
 Thus they are more flexible, having the advantage of choice – renting both; living in one and renting the other; or selling both.

-This allows the investor more choice – extra income for paying down the mortgage or covering extra expenses.
+This allows the investor more choices – extra income for paying down the mortgage or covering extra expenses.
 Selling may, however, trigger capital gains tax and GST implications with the ATO.

-Costs with duplexes are usually higher than duel occupancy dwellings with fees including town planning, council application fees, surveying, services connections, council contribution fees, and water and sewer infrastructure fees.
-They also require a larger land size to dual occupancy.
+Costs with duplexes are usually higher than dual occupancy dwellings with fees including town planning, council application fees, surveying, services connections, council contribution fees, and water and sewer infrastructure fees.
+They also require a larger land size for dual occupancy.

 So the key difference is land title flexibility.

-There are many project home builders who construct duplexes such as Clarendon, Metricon, Masterton, Hudson Homes as well as a range of wholesale builders who we, at Investn work with.
-They specialise in solutions for investors with fixed price contracts that are turn key, meaning 100% completed by the builder (landscaping, driveways, floor coverings, blinds etc) ready for a tenant to occupy the property.
+There are many project home builders who construct duplexes such as Clarendon, Metricon, Masterton, and Hudson Homes as well as a range of wholesale builders who we, at Investn Group, work with.
+They specialize in solutions for investors with fixed price contracts that are turn-key, meaning 100% completed by the builder (landscaping, driveways, floor coverings, blinds, etc) ready for a tenant to occupy the property.

-The construction cost per square metre can vary massively between large project builders and custom builders mainly due to scale and control over labour costs.
+The construction cost per square meter can vary massively between large project builders and custom builders mainly due to scale and control over labor costs.

 Duplexes For Sale

-We at Investn can source turnkey investment duplexes across NSW, VIC and QLD.
-These are usually in the form of split contract house and packages where the investors save money on costs such as stamp duty, which is only payable on the value of the land.
+We at Investn Group can source turnkey investment duplexes across NSW, VIC, and QLD.
+These are usually in the form of split contract houses and packages where the investors save money on costs such as stamp duty, which is only payable on the value of the land.